futuregrid/deprecated-teefaa/_sources/getstarted.txt

 ----------------------------------------------------

 This section shows you how to create a snapshot of nova-compute node, and copy it to another node.
-The process is a bit a lot so here's description of the process.
+The process is a bit long so here's description of the process.

 #.
 Delete your instances and disable the nova-compute service.
 #.
 Create a snapshot.
 #.
 Create a host(VM on OpenStack) for your image repository.
 #.
 Upload your snapshot and mount it.
 #.
-Modify your provisioning job and submit it.
+Modify your provisioning job, image list and exclude list, and then submit the job.

-Here I begin with i51 which is my compute node.
+Here I begin it with i51 which is my compute node.

 **[ Delete your instances and disable the nova-compute service. ]**